-Apple has announced that will stop selling their Mac Pro computer in Europe from the 1st of March, the reason for this is because of new regulatory requirements which comes into place in Europe on the 1st of March 2013.
+Apple has announced that it will stop selling their Mac Pro computer in Europe from the 1st of March.
+The reason for this is due to new regulatory requirements which come into effect in Europe on the 1st of March 2013.

 Apple will take final orders for Mac Pro from resellers up until February 18th for shipment before March 1, 2013.